medaimane/react-native-users-app/README.md

 ## About

 The purpose of this react native app sample is to show a list of data and provide sorting option based on the list items.

+The app support offline mode and uses locally stored data for each api call.
+On the other hand, the stored data will be refreshed once in a hour.

 ## Instructions